sameersk2k/dw-tap-app/README.md

+Demonstration application for the Distributed Wind Tools Assessing Performance (DW-TAP) project.

+This utilizes Leaflet and React to drive an API for exploring wind data on the US CONUS.

+## Requirements

+  * NodeJS version 12
+  * NodeJS libraries:
+    * leaflet
+    * react-leaflet

+## NodeJS Bootstrapping Boilerplate

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts

 In the project directory, you can run: